What happens when …

 comiXconnection – strip, bandă desenată, strip, képregény, стрип

-The alternate names for the medium of comics vary as widely as the forms it takes in Croatia, Slovenia, Romania, Hungary and Serbia.
+The alternate names for the medium of comics vary as widely as the forms it takes in Croatia, Slovenia, Romania, Hungary, Serbia and Bosnia & Herzegovina.
 The history of its development is directly reflected in these countries‘ political histories and their societies‘ openness to this form of art and communication.
-Thus, the line between mainstream and alternative also varies from country to country. comiXconnection introduces independent comics from these five countries in the broadest sense of the term, highlighting the differences and possible connections between them.
+Thus, the line between mainstream and alternative also varies from country to country. comiXconnection introduces independent comics from these six countries in the broadest sense of the term, highlighting the differences and possible connections between them.

 Not only the artists and their current works are presented here.
 The multifaceted network of relationships which they both create and are surrounded by is equally significant: many of the artists join together in collectives, clubs and groups to collaborate and jointly publish fanzines and magazines.
 In content, form and style their works consciously elude any attempt at mass marketing to which commercial mainstream comics often fall prey.
 These artists design and tell their stories free of profit-oriented pressures.
 Their comics speak to a particular audience which will not be swayed by the usual marketing strategies.